metal-stack/csi-driver-lvm/README.md

 For the special case of block volumes, the filesystem-expansion has to be performed by the app using the block device

+## Automatic PVC Deletion on Pod Eviction

+The persistent volumes created by this CSI driver are strictly node-affine to the node on which the pod was scheduled.
+This is intentional and prevents pods from starting without the LV data, which resides only on the specific node in the Kubernetes cluster.

+Consequently, if a pod is evicted (potentially due to cluster autoscaling or updates to the worker node), the pod may become stuck.
+In certain scenarios, it's acceptable for the pod to start on another node, despite the potential for data loss.
+The csi-driver-lvm-controller can capture these events and automatically delete the PVC without requiring manual intervention by an operator.

+To use this functionality, the following is needed:

+- This only works on `StatefulSet`s with volumeClaimTemplates and volume references to the `csi-driver-lvm` storage class
+- In addition to that, the `Pod` or `PersistentVolumeClaim` managed by the `StatefulSet` needs the annotation: `metal-stack.io/csi-driver-lvm.is-eviction-allowed: true`

 ## Installation ##

 **Helm charts for installation are located in a separate repository called [helm-charts](https://github.com/metal-stack/helm-charts).
 If you would like to contribute to the helm chart, please raise an issue or pull request there.**